mdunbavan/FE-Tech-Test/README.md

 The interfaces in the codebase will show you what the data structure should look like, if you need to extend them, feel free!

 #### Part 2
 Build a simple UI to list all Alive Rick characters using the basic wireframes provided.
-The character tiles should click through to their own character page, again using the wireframes for the “single character” page.
+The character tiles should click through to their own character page, again using the wireframes for the “single character” page with the relevant information shown.

-**Please ensure your work checks all the points below – it’s what we will be looking out for:**
+##### Please ensure your work checks all the points below – it’s what we will be looking out for

 - Your chosen method for fetching and aggregating data.
 - Chosen folder structure
 - The layout should be based on the wireframes provided.